dilling/wasm-envoy-proxy/README.md

   - [ ] parse the service name from the envoy config
   - [x] add the required scopes to the thrift annotation
   - [ ] add the scope to the token in auth service
+  - [ ] parse thrift in auth service to get required scopes
-  - [ ] parse thrift & return the required scopes for service/endpoint from auth service
+  - [ ] return the required scopes for service/endpoint from auth service
   - [ ] validate scopes in the envoy plugin

 ## Proxy-Wasm plugin example: HTTP body